aglorenz/Download-Repository-Utility/README.md

 As instructors at a software development boot camp, we download up to 70 GitHub student repositories a day.
 The process to download a repository and open the assignment folder is monotonous and takes up to 20 mouse/key clicks.
 In a fast paced environment with frequent interruptions, it's easy to lose your place and have to repeat steps or start over.
 As a fan of efficient work flow, I was inspired to create Download Repository Utility (DRU).
 Once it's up and runnning, DRU only takes 2 or 3 mouse/key clicks to download a repo, open the student folder, and begin code review.
 Just paste the URL and press Enter.
 Almost everything is automated including opening the repository folder and deleting the zip file.

+Handy Features:
+- Fast download (using Powershell 5.1 and Web Client) and fast reliable unzip (using 7-zip).
+- Repository folder is auto-opened in Windows File Explorer so you can quickly get to work.
+- Zip file is deleted after unzip.
+- Delayed tooltip popups when mouse is hovered over features.
+- Remembers specified download destination for next run or utility startup.
+- Unzipped repository folder is prefixed with the username to make it unique.
+This prevents unzipping into another student's folder that has the same repo name.
+- Can specify branch to download if repo contains multiple branches.
+- Important information and errors are displayed on screen, more details are written to DRU.log
+- Tkinter screen size is flexible.
+Just click and drag borders if minimum footprint is desired.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
 * You shouldn't be doing the same tasks over and over like creating a README from scratch